 When I found that out, I knew I had to try it.
 So I started with these cash envelopes because they were cheap and easy to label.

 I was hooked.

 So then I bought the SavvyCents wallet because it’s durable and makes managing money a breeze.
-After 3 months, I had saved myself $408.
+After 3 months, I had increased my savings by 20%.

 Think about it:

 Swiping a card doesn’t sink in as much as handing over your hard-earned dollars.